mr-piyushbhatia/terraform/README.md

 1. To confirm the service has been created: gcloud run services list --region <project-region>
-2. To confirm the trigger has been created: gloud eventarc triggers list --location <project-region>
+2. To confirm the trigger has been created: gcloud eventarc triggers list --location <project-region>

 Generate and view an event